Meet The Team

 Dr Platford became a partner in April 2016.
 He worked initially as a Salaried GP from May 2015.
 Dr Platford has special interests in Minor Surgery, Musculoskeletal Medicine and Joint Injections.
-He is also the lead for adult safeguarding, learning disabilities and mental health.
+He is also the lead for learning disabilities and mental health.

 Dr Platford is a GP Trainer at the practice and takes an active role in training GP registrars outside the practice.
 He is also the lead for our 1st and 2nd Year medical students.
 Outside of work he is an accomplished pianist and enjoys reading, gardening, golf, rugby and spending time with his family.

 MBChB (Birmingham 2010), PgDip ENT, MRCGP (Partner)

 Dr Richardson completed his medical degree at The University of Birmingham in 2010.
 He completed his junior doctor training posts in West Yorkshire before entering the local GP training scheme, with his final year of GP training at College Lane Surgery.

 He joined the surgery as a Salaried GP in August 2015.

 Dr Richardson is the Child Safeguarding Lead for the practice and is involved in undergraduate medial and nursing education.
 He assists in the training of the FY2 doctors and GP Registrars during their placements with us.